-The Farallon Review is a literary review featuring contemporary, engaging, and literary
+The Farallon Review is a journal featuring contemporary, engaging, and literary

 prose fiction with a modern view, a classic sensibility, and a west-coast flavor.